Case-Games/Case-Games-Website/README.md

 # Case-Games-Website
-Report gugs and feature requests for the Case Games website
+Report bugs and feature requests for the Case Games website